Should I Use a Solenoid Valve or Electric Ball Valve On My Sprayer?

 An electric ball valve can be used more easily with different rate controllers and switch boxes.
 They can also be used as a regulating valve when they are equipped with the right type of actuator.
 They are used for section control on self-propelled sprayers, planters, water trucks, etc.

-Note: If you have been using solenoid valves with a sprayer controller like the TeeJet 744A or similar, you will need to change your wiring in order to use ball valves.
+Note: If you have been using solenoid valves with a sprayer controller like the TeeJet 744A or similar, you will need to change your wiring to use ball valves.

 How Long Will A Solenoid Valve Last Compared to A Ball Valve?